 Parks & Public Recreation

 Meadow Bridge is situated in an area of meadows known colloquially as the Little Meadows, which is associated with a larger area of meadows, the Big Meadows, on the nearby Meadow River.
-The New River Gorge National River flanks the town to the southwest.
+The New River Gorge National Park and Preserve flanks the town to the southwest.

 Meadow Bridge is located on highway WV-20 approximately 12 miles southwest of highway US-60 at Rainelle, West Virginia, and seven miles north of the I-64 expressway at Green Sulphur Springs, West Virginia.